 Let’s remember ALL fathers this Father’s Day, including the faraway fathers, those foreign or migrant workers that take the hard choice to work abroad to provide a better life for their family.

 As Father’s Day approaches, Singapore Shipyard Senior Safety Coordinator M Omar Faruque Shipon shares a snippet of his life as a foreign worker in Singapore.
 Omar, who holds a degree in political science from the National University of Bangladesh, has lived in Singapore away from his family for over a decade.
-He was recently profiled in the Straits Times for running the popular Facebook page Bangladeshi migrant workers in Singapore, which provides Bengali translations of important news, including MOH updates and local news stories and statistics.
-In addition to running the page, which has grown to over 50,000 followers, he also worked throughout the Circuit Breaker due to role in an essential service.
+Omar runs the popular Facebook page Bangladeshi migrant workers in Singapore, which provides Bengali translations of important news, including MOH updates and local news stories and statistics to its 90,000 followers.

 Every day after I return from my workplace I call home.
 Calling home to me means kidding with my kids, literally.
 They know what time to expect my phone call, so they will hold the mobile phone firmly and not let their mother touch it.
 If I speak to only one of my two boys, the other boy feels hurt, he knocks his head against the wall with tearful eyes, hence, I call them together.